cocomelonc/cocomelonc.github.io/_posts/2022-10-28-token-theft-2.markdown

 ![token](/assets/images/77/2022-10-29_03-59.png){:class="img-responsive"}

-This post is the result of self-researching one of the interesting APT techniques: Token theft via UpdateProcThreadAttribute.
+This post is the result of my own research into one of the more interesting APT techniques: token theft via UpdateProcThreadAttribute.

 In the previous [post](/tutorial/2022/09/25/token-theft-1.html) I wrote about classic token theft via `DuplicateTokenEx` and `CreateProcessWithTokenW`.
 Today I will describe an alternative method that works starting from Windows Vista.